 I got an opportunity to drive a Cayenne for the first time on a recent trip to San Francisco, as a rental car through Turo (it’s like Airbnb, but for cars).
 The car I drove was a 2013 Cayenne S, which places it in the middle of the Cayenne’s second generation.
 The ‘S’ trim takes the base Cayenne and upgrades it with a sportier package, including a more powerful 4.8L V8 engine with 400 hp 369 ft-lbs of torque.

-Porsche ever so slightly refined the look of the second generation of the Cayenne, and I think it lost some of the frumpy styling from the first generation.
+Porsche ever so slightly refined the look of the second generation of the Cayenne along with its auto glass, and I think it lost some of the frumpy styling from the first generation.
 I still can’t say that it’s a pretty car, but it’s definitely a lot less heinous.

 Looking at the interior, it’s clearly been built to be roomy and comfortable.
 Unfortunately though, this was part of the era of Porsche interior design in which they made a button for everything, and scattered them across the center stack.
 The industry has gone the opposite direction as of late with fewer buttons and more infotainment integration, so it looks dated now.